slobanwala1/candyology/Colin changes/README.md

 ### Question Four - What is the relationship between candy consumption and candy production?

 As a part of our analysis, we looked at chocolate and confections as a commodity for another analysis into the worldwide consumption of candy.
-Our Null Hypothesis for this question was that there is a negative coorelation between sugar imports and sugar production ultimatly resulting in a coorelation between sugar imports with dental health.
+Our Null Hypothesis for this question was that there is a negative correlation between sugar imports and sugar production, ultimately resulting in a correlation between sugar imports with dental health.
 Our thinking was a higher rate of imports of any commodity should result in lower local production.
 If there is more sugar for the population to consume, there will be a higher chance for dental health problems.

-To formulate a concludion wefirst need to look at confectionary import data:
+To formulate a conclusion, we first need to look at confectionary import data:

 ![Total Sugar Production 2000-2019](https://github.com/slobanwala1/candyology/blob/main/Images/download.png) (https://github.com/slobanwala1/candyology/blob/main/Images/download1.png)